LIFTING HEAVY THINGS

 Ball curls (3 sets to failure)

-I always aim to keep my bench weight relatively comfortable.
-Same with triceps.
-I go all out on my shoulders.
+I always aim to keep my bench weight relatively comfortable because my chest bulks up easily aaand that’s not a good look on my.
+I go all out on shoulders and triceps.

 Bench press (5 sets; 10 rep weight to 6 rep weight)

 Seated bent over rear delt raise